On the parametrization of the distributions of depth of shower maximum of ultra-high energy extensive air showers: Fitting the distributions

 \subsection{Mixed composition}

-The \xmax distributions of events with energy between $10^{18}$ and $10^{19}$ eV measured by the Pierre Auger Observatory can be better described by a combination of primary particles rather than a pure element~\cite{bellido-xmax-2017,auger-comp-2014}.
-The simulated \xmax distributions were mixed following the fraction which best describes the Pierre Auger data as shown in reference~\cite{bellido-xmax-2017} and table~\ref{tab:fractions}.
-Figure~\ref{fig:mixed} shows two examples of mixtures at $10^{18}$ eV for \epos and \sibyll models.
-Distributions were binned in intervals of 10 g/cm$^2$ for illustration purposes.
-The resulting mixture was fitted by the three proposed functions.
+The \xmax distributions of events with energy between $10^{18}\,$eV and $10^{19}\,$eV measured by the Pierre Auger Observatory can be better described by a combination of primary particles rather than a pure element~\cite{bellido-xmax-2017,auger-comp-2014}.
+Therefore in the analysis of these distributions it is important that the used function is able to describe also mixes compositions instead of only pure samples.
+In this section, the proposed functions are going to be tested against a mix of primary particles.
+The simulated \xmax distributions are mixed following the fraction which best describes the data of the Pierre Auger Observatory as shown in reference~\cite{bellido-xmax-2017} and table~\ref{tab:fractions}.
+Figure~\ref{fig:mixed} shows two examples of mixtures at $10^{18}\,$eV for \epos and \sibyll models.
+Distributions are binned in intervals of $10\,$g/cm$^2$ for illustration purposes.
+The resulting mixture is fitted by the three proposed functions.

-The $\Delta \lambda_i$ values for the fits are shown in table~\ref{tab:comp_mix}.
-The GMB shows an overall better description of the distributions, losing only marginally to the EMG for \epos at $10^{18}$ eV and LOG for \sibyll at $10^{19}$ eV.
+The $\Delta_i$ values for the fits are shown in table~\ref{tab:comp_mix}.
+The GMB shows an overall better description of the distributions, losing only marginally to the EMG for \epos at $10^{18}\,$eV and LOG for \sibyll at $10^{19}\,$eV.